What is CMV?

 What causes CMV?

 CMV is transferred from person to person through bodily fluids.
 Most commonly, this is through a child's saliva.
 The virus is also found in other body fluids such as breast milk, blood, vaginal secretions or semen.
+The virus can also be spread from a pregnant women to her unborn child.

 The symptoms of CMV can vary.
 Some people have no symptoms.
 Others might have symptoms like: